arpastrana/cem_dataset/README.md

    ...
    ```

-Let's break it down for us:
+Let's break the folder structure down:

-First we choose a unique and descriptive name `bridge_typology` for the bridge typology we will work with, for example `zermatt`, `vierendeel_truss` or `suspension_bridge`.
-The bridge typology corresponds to a collection of bridge families.
+First we choose a unique and descriptive name `bridge_type` for the bridge type we will work with, for example `zermatt`, `vierendeel_truss` or `suspension_bridge`.
 Then, we set a name `family_name` for the bridge we will be modeling.
 A bridge family identifies a particular topological way to model the bridge or case-specific boundary conditions.
 For example. `zermattA` and `vierendeel_truss_3supports`.
-There has to be at least one family per bridge typology.
+There has to be at least one family per bridge type.
 The data for bridge family lives in a self-named folder.
 Inside we have `family_name.png` which is a screenshot of the bridge we are CEM-modeling looks like in the book.
 Next, we have two folders: one for a planar model of the bridge (`2d`) and the other for a three-dimensional model of the bridge  (`3d`).
-Their contents are exactly the same:
+Their contents are the same:

 - An `xml` grasshopper file `family_name_2d/3d.ghx` with **internalized** inputs (so that it can be opened independently of a Rhino file).
 - One `json` file and one `pdf` diagram for the "proof of concept" constrained form diagram (more information in the next section).
 - One `pdf` diagram for the "proof of concept" topology diagram (this is the topology diagram that was used to generated the "proof of concept" constrained form diagram).
 - N different `json` files that contain the parametric variations of the topology diagram.

-Note that each of `json` and `pdf` files should named following the schema convention stated below 👇🏽.
+Note that each of `json` and `pdf` files should named following the schema convention posed later on in this README file 👇🏽.

 #### Building parametric variations of a bridge family in grasshopper